bobshort4bobby4/Connect4-PP3/README.md

 ###### Easy Level

-  This metod picks a column for the computer player on easy difficulty level.
+  This method picks a column for the computer player on easy difficulty level.

   If the choosen column not full:
       &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;pick a random column number in range zero to six